TUM-FAF/FAF-121-Leahu-Luminita/WP/Lab#2/README.md

      ```
 ## Conclusion

    This laboratory work was harder and more complex than first one.
 I developed skills in working not only with child windows, but also with scrollbars.
 It was shown that scrollbars can execute custom actions ( change text color, change window's position or size).
-Also I noticed that default scrollbars can appears only if necessry, at specific window's size.
+Also I noticed that default scrollbars can appears only if necessry, at specific window size.
    ### Issues
    - Working with custom scrollbars:

      This task was quite difficult for me, because it took me some time to understand all scroll cases, like `SB_LINEDOWN`, `SB_PAGEUP` and others.
 In order to get this part done, I studied the image 'figure1'